-The application process: On or before 9th March 2020, please send us (each maximum 2 sides of A4):
+The application process: Please send us (each maximum 2 sides of A4):

 - 1. your CV; and - 2. a supportive statement outlining how you meet the requirements of the chair specification (using examples where possible) and your motivation for applying.

 We're interested to learn about the qualities and/or experience you would bring, how you could help fill our skills and diversity gaps (if applicable) and your vision for the charity going forward.